What is Generative Engine Optimization (GEO)? 2026 Guide

 Generic: "Video content is becoming more popular on social media."

-GEO-optimized: "Video content generates 1,200% more shares than text and image content combined, according to Brightcove research.
+GEO-optimized: "Video content is increasingly surfaced by AI engines — both Perplexity and ChatGPT prioritize video results for how-to and explainer queries.
 On LinkedIn specifically, video posts see 5x more engagement than other post types."

 The optimized version provides specific statistics with credible sources and replaces "becoming more popular" with quantifiable proof.